evansbenj/Reduced-Representation-Workshop/6_Using_Stacks_with_a_reference_genome.md

 PM602 population_2
 ```

-This file will be used to tell Stacks that the first four samples
+This file will be used to tell Stacks that the first five samples are from one population and the last four samples are from another population.

+One way to quantify population structure is using the F-statistic (F<sup>ST</sup>).

 ## Summary Statistics